chingu-voyages/V54-tier3-team-35/README.md

 AskIQ contains fundamentals features and functionalities that makes it unique and distinctive to the other AI models which are:

-1. Has a user authentication and hashing in the landing page.
+1. A JWT based user authentication system, where user passwords are hashed and stored securely on the database.
 2. A gif animation overview of the working app for both desktop and mobile users.
 3. A submit button of the pentagram form to interact with the AI model.
 4. An edit the same user response or create a new response option which allows flexibility and accessibility for the ease of the user.